JKWTCN/lora/README.en.md

 ## ❓ FAQ

-Q: Error on launch or unable to add apps?
+> Q: Error on launch or unable to add apps?

-A: Make sure Node.js and Rust are up-to-date and run as admin.
+> A: Make sure Node.js, Rust are up-to-date and run as admin.

-Q: How to batch add apps?
+> Q: How to batch add apps?

-A: Drag multiple files to the main window.
+> A: Drag multiple files to the main window.

-Q: Default group can't be deleted?
+> Q: Default group can't be deleted?

-A: Default group is protected from deletion to avoid accidental data loss.
+> A: Default group is protected from deletion.

 ## 📄 License